tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/ServiceControlManager/overview.md

 No special steps are required for installation.
 See [Installing plug-ins in UrbanCode Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode Deploy").

+### History

+####  Version 11

+* Add compatibility with Groovy 3.

+#### Version 10

+* Fixed APAR PH08938 - Updated collectAll to collectNested for compliancy with Groovy 2.4.15.

+#### Version 9

+* Support property file encryption.

+#### Version 8

+* Add timeout to stop service step and have it check service status before attempting to stop the service so it doesn't fail on already stopped services.

 |Back to ...||Latest Version|Microsoft Windows Services |||
 | :---: | :---: | :---: | :---: | :---: | :---: |